 With 2x14500 batteries, the max current is 3A.
 With 2xAA batteries, the max current is 1.5A.

 Testing was performed in 27C heat, indoors, no cooling, and 2x Ikea Ladda 2450mAh NiMH AA batteries.
 Measured brightness of each mode at 30 seconds was <1lm, 65lm, 190lm, and 420lm.
 On the highest mode, the light sustained >390lm for the first 15 minutes, which is very impressive for a 2xAA flashlight.
 The brightness remained above 250lm for 90 minutes, and then declined in brightness until it reached "moonlight mode" at 120mins.
 The light ceased producing light at 150mins and 0.91V per battery.
-(I will perform a more detailed runtime test soon and update this article).
 With 14500 batteries, I would expect almost double the maximum brightness.
 Pulse Width Modulation (PWM) was not detected on any mode.

 When used for light painting photography with a 2mm diameter Plexiglass Rod tool, I was surprised that the Convoy T4 required the same photographic exposure as some 1,200 lumen Li-ion 18650 based flashlights.
 This impressive performance may be due to an optimal "intense" hotspot with the SST-20 emitter.

 Excellent output for a 2xAA light - 420lm.

 Excellent range of emitter options, including 95CRI and range of CCT options.